henrytseng/tictactoe2/README.md

 Tic-tac-toe

-* Concurrent process
+TODO List
 * Game play storage
-* Neural network based player
+* Neural network player stores learnings
+* Harmonize data
+    * Remove duplicate boards
+    * Rotate/flip board
+* Look at whether or not the LearningPlayer win rate will converge to ~1 all the time